Skip to Content

 import { useSuspenseQuery } from '@suspensive/react-query'

-const query = useSuspenseQuery({
+const { data } = useSuspenseQuery({

 }